benjaminspringer98/wsd-project-ii/README.md

 - should have docker and docker compose installed before
 - run `docker-compose up` in the root directory of the project
 - application starts to run at http://localhost:7777
+- if you get the error `relation XY does not exist` just stop the containers and restart them (sometimes Flyway does not start properly on the first run)

 ### Notes

 - Tests:
   - run E2E tests with Playwright:
     `docker-compose run --entrypoint=npx e2e-playwright playwright test && docker-compose rm -sf`
-  - the tests expect you to leave the standard topic "Finnish language" in the database to work correctly
+  - the tests expect you to leave the default topic "Finnish language" in the database to work correctly
   - note that I had to add the line `RUN npx playwright install` to the Playwright Dockerfile, because it just stopped working randomly at some